Governors offer Democrats aggressive reply on guns, abortion

 “The people that you’re telling to vote aren’t going to listen until we prove that we are handling this moment with urgency,” Rep. Alexandria Ocasio-Cortez, D-N.Y., said in an interview, referring to the party generally.
 “We have a lot of tools at our disposal, I think we have a lot of assets at our disposal, and we have to use them.”

-Facing pressure to be more forceful, Biden will take executive action on Friday to protect access to abortion, the White House said.
+Facing pressure to be more forceful, Biden took executive action on Friday to protect access to abortion, but noted the limits of what he could do without Congress acting and said, “For God’s sake there is an election in November.
+Vote.
+Vote.
+Vote.
+Vote!”

 But in this moment, governors may have unique tools that are more conducive to swift action than the president.
 Well positioned heading into the fall campaign and presiding over statehouses where Democrats are in control, Pritzker and Govs.
 Kathy Hochul of New York and Gavin Newsom of California have wide latitude.